 3 Kinds of Information

-Information is created to deliver a message, and we all receive many different types of messages each day, in many different formats.
+Information is created to deliver a message.
+Every day, we receive different types of messages, in various formats.
 This chapter will provide an overview of these messages, their purposes, and how they are packaged.

 SHORT FORMATS

-Some of the messages we receive every day are very short.
-They are intended to convey an idea or reaction through a word or few words, or through an image.
-Examples of short formats are things like lapel pins, mottos or slogans, logos, brands, tweets, artifacts, and banners or billboards.
+Some of the messages we receive are short and intended to convey an idea or reaction through a word a few words, or an image.
+Short formats include lapel pins, mottos, slogans, logos, brands, X posts, artifacts, banners, or billboards.

-A logo is sometimes meant to get people to associate an image with a company or brand.
+A logo is intended to get people to associate an image with a company or brand.
 If a logo is successful, consumer recognition will become automatic.
-For example, when one sees the yellow double arches, they think of McDonald’s.
+For example, when one sees the yellow double arches, one thinks of McDonald’s.
 The white apple symbol is associated with Apple Computers, and the “swoosh” is associated with Nike products.
-A motto or slogan is intended to make a statement of belief or expectation, yet these too conjure images in people’s minds.
+A motto or slogan is intended to make a statement of belief or expectation but can conjure images in people’s minds.
 For example, McDonald’s uses the motto “I’m lovin’ it,” and KFC uses the motto “Finger Lickin’ Good.”
-Others, such as Ford’s “Quality is job one” or IBM’s “Think” send a message to both company employees and consumers.
+Others, such as Ford’s “Quality is Job One” or IBM’s “Think” send a message to company employees and consumers.

-Another type of short format information can be found on Twitter, an electronic messaging service that allows a user to send short messages called tweets to their followers — other users who subscribe to receive their tweets.
-The purpose of a tweet is to send a brief message to a select group of people quickly.
+Another type of short format information can be found on X, an electronic messaging service that allows users to send short messages called posts to their followers — other users who subscribe to receive their posts.
+The purpose of a post is to quickly send a brief message to a select group of people.
 This type of message is not very detailed (280 characters or less) but is meant to provide brief information, updates, or promote awareness.

 Artifacts are physical things that people use for research, like fossils, furniture, coins, plant or animal specimens, tools, and clothing.
-Others include works of art (e.g., paintings or sculpture) or architecture (e.g., buildings), or musical instruments.
+Others include works of art (e.g., paintings or sculpture), architecture (e.g., buildings), or musical instruments.

 LONG FORMATS

-When one needs to convey more information than is possible in a tweet or a motto, there are many long format options, including books, newspapers, magazines, journals, blogs, websites, and webpages.
+Long format options are used when one needs to convey more information than is possible in an X post or a motto.
+Examples include books, newspapers, magazines, journals, blogs, websites, and webpages.

 BOOKS

-Books have been around for centuries.
-Materials in the books category include print, electronic, and audio books.
-They can be found in library databases, online search engines, through physical and online stores like Barnes and Noble or Amazon.com, and on websites like Project Gutenberg.
+Books have been around for centuries, and formats include print, electronic, and audiobooks.
+They can be found in library databases, online search engines, physical and online stores like Barnes and Noble or Amazon.com, and websites like Project Gutenberg.
 Books are cited differently, depending on where you find them and how much of them you are using (e.g., the whole book or a single chapter).

 Typically, books take several years to create and are not published on a regular schedule.
-Scholarly books will often require a proposal, research, synthesis, and editing before being published.
-They will often contain extensive bibliographies which will provide additional sources of information.
-Popular books, on the other hand, can be rushed into publication because they aren’t carefully researched and represent a quick profit (such as unauthorized celebrity biographies).
-While they might be good sources for topic ideas, they are usually not appropriate for most research topics.
+Scholarly books often require a proposal, research, synthesis, and editing before publishing.
+They typically contain extensive bibliographies which provide additional sources of information.
+On the other hand, popular books can be rushed into publication because they aren’t carefully researched and represent a quick profit (such as unauthorized celebrity biographies).
+While they might be good sources for topic ideas, they are usually ill-suited for most research topics.

 Books are great for a broad overview of a topic and are more comprehensive in their coverage.
 Because of their length, they can explore more aspects of an issue in greater detail.
 One disadvantage of books is that they are not a good source for current events since they take so long to be published.
 Also, because of their length, they typically take significantly longer to read than articles.